 - illegal imports

 South Australian laws are proclaimed under Acts of Parliament.

 Check which bills have come before Parliament in the current or recent sessions or browse in alphabetical order through the most recent:

 Royal Commissions and inquiries

 State and federal inquiries can be commissioned into matters of public importance.
-Read the outcome of Royal Commissions and inquiries or follow the progress of completed or continuing inquiries on the Attorney-General's Department website.
+Read the outcome of Royal Commissions and inquiries or follow the progress of completed or continuing inquiries on the Parliament of Australia website.